DaniSLW/DaniSLW/README.md

 ---

 ### 📌 Currently Focused On
-- strengthening JavaScript fundamentals
+- exploring backend development using MongoDB and MySQL
-- building responsive UI layouts
+- building small server-side features and APIs
-- learning backend workflows with Node.js
+- strengthening understanding of backend fundamentals

 ---